 Mary teaches piano in her private studio and on the Artist Faculty of Westminster Conservatory.
 Mary is a pianist who has appeared as both soloist and accompanist for singers and instrumentalists in Williamson Hall and Bristol Chapel at Westminster Choir College of Rider University.
-Mary teaches all levels of piano instruction and stages student recitals each year.
+Mary is a featured performer in the 'Nassau at Noon' Westminster Conservatory Faculty Concert Series.

 Mary is also an actress and writer and has made her New York City acting debut at the American Theater of Actors in a showcase of one-act plays.
 Mary has appeared in many acting roles in New Jersey regional theaters.
 She received her acting training at Carnegie Mellon University, McCarter Theatre, and HB Studio in New York City.